felismao/weather-station/README.md

 ## Installation

 1. Clone the repository
-2. Run weatherStationAPI in Visual Studio
+2. Open and weatherStationAPI in Visual Studio
 3. Open weatherstation in visual sudio code
 4. Run npm install